johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 **Tags:** dates

 At last he gasped: ‘Gandalf!
 I thought you were dead!
 But then I thought I was dead myself.
 Is everything sad going to come untrue?
 What’s happened to the world?’
 ‘A great Shadow has departed,’ said Gandalf, and then he laughed, and the sound was like music, or like water in a parched land; and as he listened the thought came to Sam that he had not heard laughter, the pure sound of merriment, for days upon days without count.
 It fell upon his ears like the echo of all the joys he had ever known.
 But he himself burst into tears.
 Then, as a sweet rain will pass down a wind of spring and the sun will shine out the clearer, his tears ceased, and his laughter welled up, and laughing he sprang from his bed.
+. . .
 And all the host laughed and wept, and in the midst of their merriment and tears the clear voice of the minstrel rose like silver and gold, and all men were hushed.
 And he sang to them, now in the elven-tongue, now in the speech of the West, until their hearts, wounded with sweet words, overflowed, and their joy was like swords, and they passed in thought out to regions where pain and delight flow together and tears are the very wine of blessedness.

+[The Hobbits and Gimli to sleep...]
 ‘And I,’ said Legolas, ‘shall walk in the woods of this fair land, which is rest enough.
 In days to come, if my Elven-lord allows, some of our folk shall remove hither; and when we come it shall be blessed, for a while.
 For a while: a month, a life, a hundred years of Men.
 But Anduin is near, and Anduin leads down to the Sea.
 To the Sea!
 To the Sea, to the Sea!
 The white gulls are crying, The wind is blowing, and the white foam is flying.
 West, west away, the round sun is falling.
 Grey ship, grey ship, do you hear them calling, The voices of my people that have gone before me?
 I will leave, I will leave the woods that bore me; For our days are ending and our years failing.
 I will pass the wide waters lonely sailing.
 Long are the waves on the Last Shore falling, Sweet are the voices in the Lost Isle calling, In Eressëa, in Elvenhome that no man can discover, Where the leaves fall not: land of my people for ever!’
 And so singing Legolas went away down the hill.

+## ~2 April 3019 [TOY]
 Then the others also departed, and Frodo and Sam went to their beds and slept.
 And in the morning they rose again in hope and peace; and they spent many days in Ithilien.

 **Note:** .dates